Fiserv Inc. (FISV) vs. Its Peers: A Comparison

 FISV) stock’s latest price update

-Fiserv Inc. (NASDAQ: FISV)’s stock price has soared by 1.03 in relation to previous closing price of 118.38.
-Nevertheless, the company has seen a gain of 2.39% in its stock price over the last five trading days.
+Fiserv Inc. (NASDAQ: FISV) has experienced a decline in its stock price by -0.56 compared to its previous closing price of 122.12.
+However, the company has seen a gain of 3.53% in its stock price over the last five trading days.
 Barron’s reported on 08/19/22 that 5 Stocks the Smart Money Bought Up in the Second Quarter

 FISV’s Market Performance

-FISV’s stock has risen by 2.39% in the past week, with a monthly rise of 7.48% and a quarterly rise of 12.55%.
-The volatility ratio for the week is 1.90% while the volatility levels for the last 30 days are 1.49% for Fiserv Inc. The simple moving average for the last 20 days is 3.87% for FISV’s stock, with a simple moving average of 13.79% for the last 200 days.
+Fiserv Inc. (FISV) has experienced a 3.53% rise in stock performance for the past week, with a 7.47% rise in the past month, and a 14.84% rise in the past quarter.
+The volatility ratio for the week is 2.18%, and the volatility levels for the past 30 days are at 1.53% for FISV.
+The simple moving average for the last 20 days is 4.70% for FISV’s stock, with a simple moving average of 15.22% for the last 200 days.

 Analysts’ Opinion of FISV